Lucy O'Sullivan

 Any aspect of visual culture (including but not limited to muralism, photography, painting, printmaking, posters and other public forms of art) in a Spanish American or Latin American context

 I would be happy to offer supervision on any aspect of Mexican or Chicanx visual culture, including the visual and material cultures of Catholicism in the twentieth and twenty-first centuries.
-I particularly welcome comparative, interartistic and interdisciplinary topics and/or projects with a strong historical dimension that may involve archival research.
+I particularly welcome comparative, interartistic and interdisciplinary topics and/or projects with a strong historical dimension and involve archival research.

 Research activity per year